 Adding holiday decor is considered an essential part of our family's Halloween traditions.
 It's part of the feeling of home.
 We love the excitement Halloween decor brings.
 I love the chance to find creative ways to use the things I already have and fun opportunities to add a few new things.
-This year was no exception.
+2020 was no exception.
 Even though September 22nd marked the first day of Fall, my Halloween decor is up and ready to go!

 You don't have to go big on Halloween, but I guarantee your family will enjoy if you add even a few little accents in your home.
 We have some fun new Halloween items in the Shoppe, but you can create amazing Halloween decor using what you already have.
 Here are three Halloween decorating tips that will help you create a fun Halloween space for your family.

 Tip One: Choose a color scheme for your Halloween decorations.

 Choose about three colors that reflect the feeling you want to create.
 Are you going for spooky or elegant?
 Fun or sophisticated?
 Ideas might be a sophisticated silver and black, creepy black and green, mesmerizing purple and black, a fun yellow and orange or the traditional orange and black.
 Whatever colors you choose, use them consistently through your space, even in different rooms.
 It will make your home's decor feel connected, giving your home another layer of the "feeling" of home.

 I chose an orange, white and black color scheme this year.
 We are not into the gory Halloween stuff, so these colors were perfect because they give a very traditional vibe, just what I was going for.
 I purposely did not use some of my decorations from years past that had a lot of purple because I really wanted to consistently keep the same colors going.
 My home feels connected because those same colors repeat throughout the space.
 It looks like I spent time really planning what to use, but really, I just picked a color plan and stuck to it.

 Tip Two: Choose a theme for your decorations.